Comparisons

 Is RefundYourSOL or SolRecover better?

 Both are legitimate tools with different strengths.
-SolRecover charges a lower fee (4% vs 15%) and uses a client-side architecture.
-RefundYourSOL has a longer track record and established community presence.
+SolRecover charges a much lower fee (1.9% vs 15%) and uses a fully client-side architecture.
+RefundYourSOL has a longer track record.
 The best choice depends on whether you prioritize lower fees or a more established tool.

 Is RefundYourSOL safe to use?

-RefundYourSOL has been operating for several years and uses a server-assisted architecture.
+RefundYourSOL has been operating for several years and uses a API-assisted (client-side signing) architecture.
 It uses standard Solana wallet signing like other tools in this space.

 How much cheaper is SolRecover compared to RefundYourSOL?